Bachelor of Science (BS) in

 - Are test scores required?ACT and SAT scores are not required through the Fall 2024 entry term

 Students may complete the core curriculum courses, with the exception of natural sciences, online at The University of Alabama.
 The required nursing courses are also offered online.
 The online format makes it convenient for working students.
-Credit for 41 hours of nursing coursework is awarded upon admission to the University as an RN to BSN student.
+Credit for 40 hours of nursing coursework is awarded upon admission to the University as an RN to BSN student.
 As a rule, students are required to complete the entire core curriculum before beginning nursing coursework.
 We can, however, allow students to begin the nursing courses with 1-2 outstanding or pending prerequisites with departmental approval.

 Please note that courses are subject to change.

 UA Core Requirements

 - English Composition I & II